 No “typical” autistic person

+There is no such thing as a typical autistic person.
 Stereotypical depictions of autism in the media have strongly influenced the public's image of this disorder.
-Autistic persons are not exclusively mute and highly introverted, however; autism can manifest itself through a large range of symptoms of widely variable degrees of severity.
+Persons with autism are not exclusively mute and highly introverted.
+However, autism can manifest itself through an extensive range of symptoms of widely varying degrees of severity.

-There is no such thing as a typical autistic person.
-Although people with mild autism have problems processing environmental stimuli and difficulties with social relationships, they often display normal if not well above average intelligence, and above average language skills.
+People with mild autism have problems processing environmental stimuli and difficulties with social relationships.
+However, they often display above-average intelligence and language skills.

-Savant syndrome in autistic persons
+Savant syndrome in autistic people

 The causes of autism are not yet fully understood